SwissDataScienceCenter/renku/cypress-tests/README.md

 - Run the tests with `npm run e2e` or one of the many available flags.
 For example, you can run the tests without the GUI with `npm run e2e:headless`.

-Here is a list of the environment variable that you should set in the `cypress.env.json` file:
+Here is a list of the environment variables that you should set in the `cypress.env.json` file:

 | VARIABLE        | USE                                                   |